doonny/basic_knowledge/README.md

 The following survery papers are also worth reading.

 * A Survey of FPGA Based Neural Network Accelerator, ACM TRETS 2017.
-* Deep Neural Network Approximation for Custom Hardware: Where We¡¯ve Been, Where We¡¯re Going, ACM Computing Surveys 2019.
+* Deep Neural Network Approximation for Custom Hardware: Where Weï¿½ï¿½ve Been, Where Weï¿½ï¿½re Going, ACM Computing Surveys 2019.

 Our own research papers on FPGA accelerators:

 * PipeCNN: An OpenCL-Based Open-Source FPGA Accelerator for Convolution Neural Networks, FPT 2017
 * ABM-SpConv: A Novel Approach to FPGA-Based Acceleration of Convolutional Neural Network Inference, DAC 2019

-### Neural network optimization (quantization, pruning, et.al.)
+### Neural network optimization (quantization, pruning, NAS,et.al.)

 #### Quantization